faucetsdn/poseidon/README.md

 After installation you'll have a new command `poseidon` available for looking at the status, logs, changing the configuration, or stopping and starting the service.
 ```
 $ poseidon help
-Poseidon 0.3.6, an application that leverages software defined networks (SDN) to acquire and then feed network traffic to a number of machine learning techniques.
+Poseidon 0.5.6, an application that leverages software defined networks (SDN) to acquire and then feed network traffic to a number of machine learning techniques.
 For more info visit: https://github.com/CyberReboot/poseidon

 Usage: poseidon [option]
 Options:
+    -a,  api           get url to the Poseidon API
     -c,  config        display current configuration info
+    -e,  shell         enter into the Poseidon shell, requires Poseidon to already be running
     -h,  help          print this help
     -i,  info/status   display current status of the Poseidon service
     -l,  logs          display the information logs about what Poseidon is doing
     -L,  system-logs   display the system logs related to Poseidon
+    -p,  pcap          process a PCAP file or directory of PCAPs *EXPERIMENTAL* (uses sudo)
     -R,  reconfig      reconfigures all settings (uses sudo, will restart the Poseidon service)
     -r,  restart       restart the Poseidon service (uses sudo)
     -s,  start         start the Poseidon service (uses sudo)